 Cricket News

-ICC Men’s T20 World Cup 2026 | Match 31: Canada vs New Zealand | Preview and Predictions
+ICC Men’s T20 WC 2026 | Match 31: Canada vs New Zealand | Preview and Predictions

 ICC Men’s T20 World Cup 2026 | Match 31: CAN vs NZ | 11:00, February 17, 2026

-While New Zealand come into this game with two wins from as many games, Canada are coming into this encounter with two losses from two games.
-Canada’s batting has struggled in both games so far with the batting order unable to get going as a unit.
-Barring Navneet Dhaliwal’s 64 against South Africa and Harsh Thaker’s 50 against the USA, there has been no substantial contribution from the Canadian batting lineup, which is something they would look to fix.
-There’s not much from the bowling department either as Canada were taken apart by South Africa in their opening game and while they tried to stop USA, it wasn’t enough.
-The Canadian bowlers have taken 9 wickets across two games and Dilpreet Bajwa will hope that his bowlers have a better showing against New Zealand.
+There’s not been much from the bowling department either, as Canada were taken apart by South Africa in their opening game, and while they tried to stop the UAE, it wasn’t enough.
+The Canadian bowlers have taken nine wickets across two games, and captain Dilpreet Bajwa will hope that his bowlers have a better showing against New Zealand against all odds.

-The MA Chidambaram strip has been a spinner’s paradise which means there will be turn on offer.
-Not only does New Zealand boast of a stronger squad, their strong spin attack also gives them an added advantage in a game the Kiwis are poised to win.
+Not only do New Zealand boast a stronger squad, their strong spin attack also gives them an added advantage in this game they’re heavily poised to win.

-Fantasy XI: Tim Seifert (wk+vc), Finn Allen, Navneet Dhaliwal, Rachin Ravindra (c), Harsh Thaker, Mitchell Santner, Lockie Ferguson, Saad Bin Zafar, Jacob Duffy, Ansh Patel, Kaleem Sana
+Fantasy XI: Tim Seifert (wk & vc), Finn Allen, Navneet Dhaliwal, Rachin Ravindra (c), Harsh Thaker, Mitchell Santner, Lockie Ferguson, Saad Bin Zafar, Jacob Duffy, Ansh Patel, Kaleem Sana

 Venue: MA Chidambaram Stadium, Chepauk, Chennai